 April 27, 2017

 We did it!
 We just got word from the Brandywine Conservancy that the funding has been secured.
-We raised $8M just in the nick of time and now 240 acres in Concord Twp are on their way to being saved.
+We raised $8M just in the nick of time and now 240 acres in Concord Twp are on their way to being saved (update: the parcel is now 270 acres).
 As with any large complicated transactions there are a number of contingencies and contractual details to work out that we’ll have smoothed over next week.
 We wanted to let you know as soon as possible because you’re the ones who were instrumental in making this happen.
 We received almost 2,000 individual donations, making it one of the largest crowdfunded movements our community has ever seen.
 All of your passion, tireless work, and dedication made it happen.
 Come help us celebrate at the bonfire this Saturday!

 What next?
 Below are some FAQ to help you understand what exactly happened and what's next.